aisingapore/PeekingDuck/docs/source/tutorials/03_custom_nodes.rst

       - custom_nodes.dabble.wave
       - custom_nodes.dabble.debug
       - draw.poses
-      - draw.legend
+      - draw.legend:
+          show: ["fps"]
       - output.screen

-A sample debug output is shown below:
+Now, do a ``peekingduck run`` and you should see a sample debug output like the one below:

 .. admonition:: Terminal Session